arbesfeld/Homepage/README.md

 # My personal homepage. #
 =====================

 ## Works in progress: ##

-* _/tilt_ Use phone accelerometer to control browser WebGL content.
+Uses proxy to run apps on different ports:

-* _/pcg-demo_ Procedural programming language to generate WebGL scenes.
+* _/kiwi_ Procedural programming language to generate WebGL scenes.
+* _/poem_ Convert an essay into an annotated poem.